Channel: Security.

 file.
 The freezing is requested by the Volume Shadow Copy Service (VSS)

-Windows built-in service, which orchestrate the creation of the shadow copy
+Windows built-in service, which orchestrate the creation of the shadow copy.

-The sensitive information in the ntds.dit
+The sensitive information in the ntds.dit file are encrypted using the system

-(also known as the System Key
+Boot Key (also known as the System Key, or SysKey).
+This key is located

-in the HKEY_LOCAL_MACHINE\SYSTEM
+in the HKEY_LOCAL_MACHINE\SYSTEM registry hive

-file) and is unique to each
+(%SystemDrive%\Windows\system32\config\SYSTEM file) and is unique to each

-registry hive (or the Boot Key
+Domain Controller.
+The SYSTEM registry hive (or the Boot Key directly)

-must thus be exported from the Domain Controller
+must thus be exported from the Domain Controller the ntds.dit was copied

 from.

-built-in administration utility is often leverage by threat
+the ntdsutil built-in administration utility is often leverage by threat

-actors to export the ntds.dit
+actors to export the ntds.dit database and the SECURITY and SYSTEM

 registry hives.

-Channel | Conditions | Events |
+| Channel | Conditions | Events |

 Channel: ESENT EVTX file: Application.evtx |

-Default configuration. | Upon execution of the ntdsutil command to dump the Active Directory ntds.dit database, the following events (containing the ntds keyword) will be generated: - Event 325 : The database engine created a new database [...] - Event 326 : The database engine attached a database [...] - Event 327 : The database engine detached a database [...] - Event 206 : A database location change was detected [...] |
+Default configuration. | Upon execution of the ntdsutil command to dump the Active Directory ntds.dit database, the following events (containing the ntds keyword) will be generated: - Event 325: The database engine created a new database [...] - Event 326: The database engine attached a database [...] - Event 327: The database engine detached a database [...] - Event 206: A database location change was detected [...] |

 References